 How Long is Marine Mechanic School?

 We’re always happy to welcome those who are interested in the Marine Service Technology program here at Automotive Training Center.
-The marine program at ATC can prepare you for a career as a marine service technician, working on boats and ensuring they are ready for success.
+The marine program at ATC can prepare you for a career as a marine service technician, repairing boats and yachts.

 How long is marine mechanic school?
 We’re answering that important question so you can prepare for your future, and taking a closer look at the marine program.
 Why limit yourself to land when you can work on the water every day?